hemantaph/ler/docs/_build/html/_sources/index.rst.txt

 ``ler`` (/ˈɛlɚ/): Lensed (or un-lensed) gravitational waves Event (compact-binaries) Rate calculator and simulator.

 ``ler`` is a statistical based python package whose core function is to calculate detectable rates of gravitational waves events.
-Description available in `README.md <https://github.com/hemantaph/ler>`_.
+Description available in the `Summary <https://ler.readthedocs.io/en/latest/Summary.html>`_ section.

 The code is available at `github.ler <https://github.com/hemantaph/ler>`_.